 The rates for ProntoForms are about 18 to 20 percent higher than Device Magic.
 Depending on the number of users in your organization, this extra cost can add up significantly.

-Device Magic also offers contract-free monthly plans at $30 per device for the Standard plan and $40 per device for the Advanced plan.
+Device Magic also offers contract-free monthly plans at $30 per device for the Professional plan.
 These plans provide an alternative to upfront annual costs, and they can be canceled at any time.

 While many of the features of Device Magic and ProntoForms are the same, Device Magic users get access to hundreds of additional integration options via Zapier.
 This dramatically improves the potential productivity gains that could be achieved through integrations.